JargonInc/jargon-sdk-nodejs/packages/actions-on-google/README.md

   }
 ```

-Like the Actions on Goolge support library, the Jargon SDK is built using [TypeScript](https://www.typescriptlang.org/index.html),
+Like the Actions on Google support library, the Jargon SDK is built using [TypeScript](https://www.typescriptlang.org/index.html),
 and includes typing information in the distribution package.

 ## Core concepts

 ### Content resources and resource files
-Content resources define the text that your skill outputs to users, via Alexa's voice, card content,
+Content resources define the text that your action outputs to users, via Alexa's voice, card content,
 or screen content.
-It's important that these resources live outside of your skill's source code to
+It's important that these resources live outside of your action's source code to
 make it possible to localize them into other languages.

-The Jargon SDK expects resource files to live in the "resources" subdirectory within your lambda
+The Jargon SDK expects resource files to live in the "resources" subdirectory within your fulfillment
-code (i.e., skill_root/lambda/custom/resources).
-Each locale has a single resouce file, named for
-that locale (e.g., "en-US.json").
+code.
+Each locale has a single resource file, named for that locale (e.g., "en-US.json").

 Resource files are JSON, with a single top-level object (similar to package.json).
 The keys within that
 object are the identifiers you'll use to refer to specific resources within your source code.
 Nested objects